ISCHEMIC STROKE / ETIOLOGY

 Corpuscular HVS

-- increased blood viscosity is caused by the multiplication of blood elements (myeloproliferative diseases), sometimes platelet hyperaggregability is involved
+- increased blood viscosity is caused by the proliferation of blood elements, particularly observed in myeloproliferative diseases; platelet hyperaggregability may also contribute to HVS

 - hyperleukocytosis in acute myeloid leukemia

-- leukostasis syndrome (microcirculation disorder resulting from the accumulation of leukocytes that are overrepresented in the peripheral blood; especially in chronic myeloid leukemia)
+- leukostasis syndrome (microcirculation disorder caused by the accumulation of leukocytes overrepresented in the peripheral blood; notably prevalent in chronic myeloid leukemia)

 Noncorpuscular HVS